wagner-buettner/spo-coding-challenge/README.md

 * This project uses [Java 8] and [Spring boot]

 # API Documentation
-* Swagger-UI is accessible on `http://localhost:8082/swagger-ui.html` for API documentation
+* Swagger-UI is accessible on `http://localhost:8080/swagger-ui.html` for API documentation

 # Running Unit Tests
 * Run `mvn clean compile test`

 ### Running the project locally ###
 * Inside of the project folder, Run `mvn clean install`, get into the target folder and Run `java -jar optimizer-0.0.1-SNAPSHOT.jar`
 * And then, the application must run properly.
-Optionaly, it's possible to access it from: http://localhost:8082/swagger-ui.html#/
+Optionally, it's possible to access it from: http://localhost:8080/swagger-ui.html#/
 * For developing, you should install lombok plugin in your IDE